 About the Wine Country Fires

 The “Wine Country Fires” refer to the wildfires that scorched the North Bay region starting on October 8th, 2017.
 They include 21 major wildfires – one of which is now the most destructive wildfire in California’s collective history.
 The Wine Country Fires burned more than 245,000 acres in northern California and destroyed at least 8,400 structures.
 Forty-two people lost their lives in these infernos.
 It took 11,000 firefighters weeks to contain the destructive fires.
+For any legal consultation to help reclaim damages to your home and loss, contact a wildfire trial lawyer.
 Here is an overview of the most prominent conflagrations in the Wine Country Fires.